YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 3) **Learn and Manage Risks and Limitations**
     - Acknowledge the "Black Box": Understand that while agents are infinitely flexible, they are not omniscient.
 They suffer from hallucinations, context window limits, and reasoning gaps.
 Successful implementation requires building guardrails and human-in-the-loop verification steps, not blind trust.
     - Acknowledge the inherent security risk that comes with handing over your data, API connections and prompt-derived intelligence to a third party automation platform.
 Self-preferencing by these platforms and replication of your workflows/data/knowledge to be sold to others without your knowledge is a real risk supported by many past incidents.
 Be aware of what your service providers are doing with your data, so that you don't enable [shadow AI](https://www.securityweek.com/the-shadow-ai-problem-how-saas-apps-are-quietly-enabling-massive-breaches/) risks.
 Many SaaS companies have enabled AI agents or AI training on their customer data with sometimes suspiciously quiet releases/updates, which can be very risky and result in data extraction by AI agents or LLM leaks in the future.
-    - Policy and Access Control: Do not grant your agents access not governed by policy proxies.
-This is currently one of the more undercovered topics in agentic AI, but there are solution providers such as [Rubrik](https://www.rubrik.com/) that already provide commercial tooling for this purpose, as well as open source projects like [OPA (Open Policy Agent)](https://www.openpolicyagent.org/) which allows for robust policy management.
-Agents must operate within strict boundaries regarding data access and system permissions.
+    - Policy and Access Control: Do not grant your agents unfiltered access.
+What happens when an agent, tasked with "cleaning up Hubspot data," decides that deleting 5,000 "stale" leads is the most efficient path because it lacked a policy guardrail?
+Without [OPA (Open Policy Agent)](https://www.openpolicyagent.org/) or similar proxies, you aren't just deploying an assistant.
+You're deploying a root user with a hallucination problem.
 Learning to define these constraints is as critical as learning to prompt the agent.
+Solution providers like [Rubrik](https://www.rubrik.com/) are starting to address this with commercial tooling, but the responsibility remains in the hands of the architect.
     - Cost-Benefit Analysis: Recognize that not every task is worth automating.
 If a task takes 3 seconds and is stable, the overhead of building an agent pipeline may outweigh the time saved.
 Focus learning efforts on high-friction, high-complexity problems where human intuition is currently the bottleneck.

-# Final words
+# Final thoughts

 So why am I actually so worked up about this all?
 Can't I just let people be happy and name things however they want and dream a little?